 |

-Join us to learn some of the fascinating history of Watson Mill Bridge and its builder Washington King.
+Join us to learn some of the fascinating history of Watson Mill Bridge, built in 1885 by well known African American bridge builder Washington W. King.

 We’ll take a walk through the longest covered bridge in Georgia, stop at the overlook where the old mill once stood and end at the power plant ruins. $3 plus $5 parking.
 706-783-5349.